adamzolyak/checklist-checker-action/README.md

 # ✅ Checklist Checker - GitHub Action

-A [GitHub Action](https://github.com/features/actions) that helps make checklists more useful in GitHub issues 📝.
+A [GitHub Action](https://github.com/features/actions) that makes sure checklists are completed before closing issues 📝.

 ## How It Works